deeprest/sagaGitlabMirror/DEV.md

 # New Things
 NEW START A DEVLOG ON ITCH.
+NEW airbot propellar ability. propellar on back? dash in air to use prop NEW health pickups dropped by enemies
 NEW music selection on pause menu
-NEW health pickups dropped by enemies
 NEW cheats menu
 NEW damage when crushed by boxes
-NEW airbot propellar ability
-NEW propellar on back? dash in air to use prop
 NEW shield on back? press down to use shield?
 NEW stickybomb exploding interaction with shield:
   1) do raycast to each IDamage within range